What is Pre-Hire Testing?

 How to Conduct Pre-Hire Assessments

-- After the 1st onsite and before the 2nd on-site
+- After the 1st onsite or video interview and before the 2nd

-- After the 2nd on-site and before the offer phase
+- After the 2nd on-site or video interview and before the offer phase

-- During the offer phase with the offer contingent on passing
+- During the offer phase with the offer contingent on acceptable results

-So there you have it!
+So, there you have it!
 What are your current pre-hire assessment needs?
-Paycor is a fully featured applicant tracking system designed by recruiters for every stage of the hiring process.
-We’ve been in your shoes, tried out a ton of products and we’ve added integrations to the best of the best.
+Paycor has a full-featured applicant tracking system designed by recruiters for every stage of the hiring process.
+We’ve been in your shoes, tried out a ton of products, and we’ve added integrations to the best of the best.

 Hire Faster & Smarter with Paycor Recruiting

-Finding, interviewing and hiring talented people are the most important challenges growing businesses face.
-Paycor Recruiting is a software solution designed and built by recruiters for recruiters and HR hiring teams to help you solve your hiring problems and optimize your recruiting process.
+Finding, interviewing, and hiring talented people are the most important challenges businesses face, especially in today’s world.
+Paycor Recruiting is a solution designed and built by recruiters for recruiters and HR hiring teams to help you solve your hiring problems and optimize your recruiting process.